posuch/zabbix-kubernetes-1/README.md

 k8s-zabbix
 =================

-This project provides kubernetes monitoring capabilities for zabbix using the watch api method.
+This project provides kubernetes monitoring capabilities for zabbix using the watch api method and methods to send watched data to webhooks.

-This means that new Kubernetes entities are created without delay via zabbix discovery and transferred to Zabbix.
+This means that new Kubernetes entities are created with nearly no delay via zabbix discovery and transferred to Zabbix.
-For example, the moment a deployment is created, it is also created in Zabbix using the [LLD](https://www.zabbix.com/documentation/current/manual/discovery/low_level_discovery) and its status changes are transferred to Zabbix without significant delay.
+For example, at the moment a deployment is created, it is also created in k8s-zabbix cache and sent to Zabbix using the [LLD](https://www.zabbix.com/documentation/current/manual/discovery/low_level_discovery).
+The resource status changes are transferred to Zabbix with no significant delay.
 This tool aggregates status information of entities in some cases to the managing entity to improve the practical usage with zabbix
 (example: aggegation of the pod statuses to the deployment which manages the pods) Disappearing entities will be deleted by zabbix using the "Keep lost resources period" setting.